Orthodontic Emergency Information

-In any of these situations, you should seek help as soon as possible, even go to the emergency at the hospital if necessary.
-Generally, however, the first place to start is with your regular dentist.
+In any of these situations, the first place you should start is with your regular dentist.
 Your general dentist is trained to handle a range of dental problems, and can offer the necessary diagnostic tools, anesthetics and treatments you need.

 This is often caused by eating hard or sticky candy or food, or playing with the braces.
 If the band or bracket is still attached to the wire, leave it as is.
 If you are supposed to wear elastics avoid doing so until you see your Orthodontist.
 If your mouth is being irritated, you may cover it with orthodontic relief wax.
 If the band, wire or bracket has come completely off, please save it and be sure to bring it to your next visit with us.
 Call our office at any point to schedule an appointment and we will be happy to assist.